 Hence it is always good to mention at least a few teaching methods, and ensure the interviewers that you do not stick stubbornly with one method only, just because it is the most convenient one, or one that yielded best results for you, up to this point of your career.

-Therefor I would suggest you to simply demonstrate your knowledge of teaching methods, and emphasize that you’d adjust your selection to the actual situation in a classroom, the topic of the lesson, and the general guidance at school.
+The key is to demonstrate your knowledge of teaching methods, and emphasize that you’d adjust your selection to the actual situation in a classroom, the topic of the lesson, and the general guidance at school.

-I believe that demonstrating and collaboration are the most effective teaching methods at the secondary school.
+- I believe that demonstrating and collaboration are the most effective teaching methods at the secondary school.
 The side benefit is the development of communication skills and teamwork.
 However, I have experience with all main teaching methods, including explanation, demonstration, learning by teaching, as well as some unorthodox methods, for example learning by playing.
-When I prepare my lesson plans, I always think carefully about that and try to apply the most suitable methods in each lesson.
+When I prepare my lesson plans, I always think carefully about each lesson and what would be the best and most engaging teaching methods to apply in it.
 I always try to mix it up, so the students experience the unknown, and the lessons are not routine, or boring.

-I can’t say that I prefer one method to another.
+- I can’t say that I prefer one method to another.
 Each method has certain benefits and should be applied in some situations.
-In one class I may prefer explaining, especially if pupils struggled with discipline.
+In one class I may prefer lecturing, especially if pupils struggle with discipline.
 Then in some other classes, students are more creative, so I may prefer collaborating.
-I typically try to apply various methods and observe the reaction of the students, measuring both their progress and interest.
+I typically try to apply various methods and observe the reaction of the students, measuring both their progress and interest they show during the classes.
 After a few lessons I typically know which method works with them, and which does not.